tzuhuangyen/PetsLove/readme.md

 ## Features

+- admin CURD products
+- Axios (for API requests)
-User registration and login
+- User registration and login, JWT (for authentication)
-Browse and search for pet products
+- Browse/search/filter/sort and favorite for products
-Add products to the shopping cart
+- Add products to the shopping cart
-Checkout process (not implemented yet)
+- Checkout process (not implemented yet)
-User profile management (update password, etc.)
+- User profile management (update password, etc.)
-Alert notifications for various actions (adding to cart, removing from cart, successful login/logout, etc.)
+- Alert notifications for various actions (adding to cart, removing from cart, successful login/logout, etc.)

 ## Technologies Used